-The 5 Most Important Money Lessons To Teach Your Children
+The 5 Most Important Lessons to Teach Your Children

 The Dalai Lama once said: “Man sacrifices his health in order to make money.
 Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.”

 What is money, really?
 Money is a medium of exchange.
 It is a way to trade one thing for another.
 Without money, we would have to use something else, such as pig manure, eggs, or an hour’s labour.
 Describe going to the movie with any of the above instead of money.
 Talk about saving up such tender!
 It will help put money in perspective.